loko-ai/loko-vision/README.md

 - **Step 1:** In the top section click on the "Applications" field. ![application section](resources/applications_section.png)

 - **Step 2:** In the Applications section, you can find the installed extensions and the available ones.
-Click to install
+Click on the install buttons in order to use the above mentioned components
 ![](resources/applications_screen.png)

 - **Step 3:** Now that you have the extension installed in your local LOKO AI software, you can find the _Vision Manager_ and _Vision_ components in the Blocks lists, under the _"Global"_ group as shown in the figure below <img src="resources/global_extensions.png" alt="Global extensions" width="70%" height="70%" title="Global extensions" />